MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-base-images.md

 # Container Base Images

 Windows offers four container base images that users can build from.
-Each base image is a different flavor of the Windows OS, has a different on-disk footprint, and carries a different amount of the Windows API set.
+Each base image is a different type of the Windows operating system, has a different on-disk footprint, and has a different set of the Windows API set.

 <ul class="columns is-multiline has-margin-left-none has-margin-bottom-none has-padding-top-medium">
     <li class="column is-one-quarter has-padding-top-small-mobile has-padding-bottom-small">